marioskogias/bob.learn.mlp/doc/c_cpp_api.rst

 .. cpp:type:: PyBobLearnBackPropObject

-   The pythonic representation for a :py:class:`xbob.learn.mlp.BackProp` object.
+   The pythonic representation for a :py:class:`bob.learn.mlp.BackProp` object.
    All back-propagation-based trainers should inherit from this type as it implements most of the basic functionality needed by such a learning technique.